-Of the minimum required 51 hours, majors must complete 24 semester hours of program core courses, 18 semester hours in one of four emphasis areas, three semester hours of senior apprenticeship, and six semester hours of communication electives.
+Of the minimum required 48 semester hours, majors must complete nine semester hours of program core courses, 18 semester hours of selected coursework across competencybased categories (all of which must be upper division, and nine hours of which must be at the 400-level), and 21 hours of elective coursework (up to nine hours of which may be lower division).
+COM 484 and 499 may not be used to satisfy selected course work requirements but may fulfill elective coursework requirements.
 Students seeking the Bachelor of Science degree must complete one lower division statistics course and one additional upper division statistics course.
-All courses must be passed with a minimum grade of "C."
+All courses must be completed with a minimum grade of "C."